The Link Between Anxiety and Sensory Issues

 No, this isn’t a cop out.
 If your child is to the point where their sensory challenges are causing anxiety, it’s time to get help.
 Asking for help is always a “sooner rather than later” situation, but if you still haven’t connected with a professional, now is the time to do so.

 The type of professional you work with depends on your child’s needs.
-Given that the anxiety is being caused by sensory issues, I’d suggest starting with an Occupational Therapist first to see what relief can be brought to the sensory side of things.
+Given that the anxiety is being caused by sensory issues, I’d suggest starting with an occupational therapist first to see what relief can be brought to the sensory side of things.

 Consider the Sensory Issues

-When you connect with an Occupational Therapist, they’ll be able to offer specific suggestions for your child.
+When you connect with an occupational therapist, they’ll be able to offer specific suggestions for your child.
 That said, if you have an appointment with an OT that’s 4 weeks down the line and you’re wondering what to do in the meantime, focus on the sensory issues that your child is struggling with.

 Appreciate Each Step

 I know, this is an annoying cliché.
 But, it’s really true here.
-By the time your child has developed anxiety around their sensory issues, we have a number of hurdles to tackle.
+By the time your child has developed anxiety and sensory issues, we have a number of hurdles to tackle.
 Yes, tackling the sensory hurdle will help with the anxiety hurdle, but they are both still hurdles that need to be tackled in their own special ways.
 If your child has also developed depression or other conditions, those need to be addressed as well.

 This will be a long journey that may never end.
 The best we can do in this situation, and in life in general, is solve the problem in front of us and keep moving forward.